oncomouse/dhsi2018/day02.md

 ## Webpack

-"Any sufficiently advanced technology is indistinguishable from magic."
+*"Any sufficiently advanced technology is indistinguishable from magic."*
---- Arthur C. Clarke
+*— Arthur C. Clarke*

 Webpack is probably made by a wizard or group of wizards.
 There are some fairly big names in web development who have gone on record saying they don't understand, completely, how it works.